pvegliante/Web1000/final.md

 #Final exam

-1. What are the four steps of mergesort?
+1. What are the four steps of mergesort? split array into 2 mergesort left half mergesort right half join the two arrays

 2. Using JavaScript, generate a random number between 1 and 10.

 3. Using Javascript, generate a random number between -10 and 10.